-An article on the topic of stormwater function and safety was written for the post newspaper (The Mountaineer) for publication in July 2012.
+An article on the topic of stormwater as a resource was written for the post newspaper (The Mountaineer) for publication in March 2013.
+A second article outlining the educational activities that took place during Earth Day 2013 was published in May 2013.
 At the monthly Garrison Commander's Sustainability Breakfast, the Stormwater Program at Fort Carson presented information regarding the efforts made in Low Impact Development on Fort Carson.
-Approximately forty-five community members involved in community development, construction and sustainability attended this breakfast on March 14, 2012.
+Approximately thirty community members involved in community development, construction and sustainability attended this breakfast on March 13, 2013.
+A landscaping workshop, discussing workable vegetative stabilization methods was conducted by the Fort Carson stormwater Program on March 14, 2013.
+Approximately twenty-seven private contractors, USACE, DPW and Colorado Army National Guard representatives attended.